zlatozar/study-paip/reference/Style.md

 logical value.
 Use `ENDP` to test for the end of a list, not `NULL`.
 - Don't use the `&AUX` lambda-list keyword.
 It is always clearer to define local variables using `LET` or `LET*`.
-- If you want a function to return no values (i.e., equivalent to VOID in C), use `(VALUES)` to return zero values.
+- If you want a function to return no values (i.e., equivalent to `void` in C), use `(VALUES)` to return zero values.
 This signals to the reader that the function is used mainly for side-effects.